Judge Tosses Conservative Network's Defamation Suit Against MSNBC Host Maddow

 Judge Tosses Conservative Network’s Defamation Suit Against MSNBC Host Maddow

-SAN DIEGO (CN) — Within 72 hours of hearing arguments from an attorney for MSNBC host Rachel Maddow why a conservative news network’s defamation case against the political pundit should be tossed, a federal judge agreed and on Friday ruled a statement Maddow during a broadcast was opinion.
+SAN DIEGO (CN) — Within 72 hours of hearing arguments from an attorney for MSNBC host Rachel Maddow why a conservative news network’s defamation case against the political pundit should be tossed, a federal judge agreed and on Friday ruled a statement Maddow made during a broadcast was opinion.

 U.S. District Judge Cynthia Bashant found in a 17-page order that six words uttered by Maddow during a segment July 22, 2019, about a story by The Daily Beast — which revealed a One America News Network political reporter was also on the payroll of the Sputnik Russian news outlet — was opinion not subject to defamation laws.